thyrlian/AndroidSDK/README.md

 ## Philosophy

-Provide only the barebone SDK (the latest official minimal package) gives you the most flexibility in tailoring your own SDK tools for your project.
-You can maintain an external persistent SDK directory, and mount it to any container.
+Provide only the **barebone SDK** (the latest official minimal package) gives you the **maximum flexibility** in tailoring your own SDK tools for your project.
+You can maintain an external **persistent** SDK directory, and mount it to any container.
 In this way, you don't have to waste time on downloading over and over again, meanwhile, without having any unnecessary package.
+Additionally, instead of one dedicated Docker image per Android API level (which will end up with a ton of images), you just have to deal with **one image**.
+Last but not least, not to redistribute the SDK is the **legal** behavior.

 ### Note